Your Healthcare Team

 Your Treatment Team and what you should know

 Lung cancer can cause a great deal of uncertainty, but there is a team of highly trained professionals whose job it is to help you with these difficult times.
 The number of people you meet and the information you receive about therapy can be overwhelming and confusing.
-The information in this brochure will introduce you to members of the cancer care team and provide a short list of questions to ask them about your treatment.
+The information below will introduce you to members of the cancer care team and provide a short list of questions to ask them about your treatment.

 The Multi-Disciplinary Lung Cancer Team